 Humidity & Wood Cabinets

-Extreme temperature changes can cause a lot of problems for your new cabinetry, including both kitchen and bathroom cabinets.
-However, it is nothing compared to what humidity changes can do.
+Extreme temperature changes can cause a lot of problems for your new cabinetry, including both kitchen cabinets and bathroom cabinets.
+However, it is nothing compared to what the effects of humidity can do.
 The humidity can change drastically in a kitchen as you do things such as boil water or turn up your oven, so make sure your HVAC system’s humidifier and dehumidifier are in good working condition if you’ve recently had new kitchen cabinets installed.
-The same goes with bathrooms that have showers in them – humidity levels can rapidly change when the shower is on.
+The same goes with bathrooms that have showers in them – humid conditions and excessive moisture can rapidly develop when the shower is on.
 So, if you’ve recently had new bathroom vanity cabinets installed, make sure your HVAC system is working properly to keep the humidity level steady.

 What humidity level is best for solid wood cabinets?